Storage, safety and security

 Clauses 7 and 12, Schedule 1, Firearms Regulations 2017

-Security of Safe Access Device (Keys / PIN codes etc)
+Security of safe access device (Keys / PIN codes etc)

 An unlocking mechanism is the item that can access the secure storage facility used to house the firearms, firearm parts, ammunition or sound moderators.
 The unlocking mechanism includes a key, key card, combination code, key code, other electronic access code or any means of unlocking or disabling a lock or other security mechanism.